DEREK SAYER, PhD, FRSC

 HONORS AND AWARDS

-• Listed as one of Financial Times Best History Books of the Year, 2013.
+—One of Financial Times Books of the Year, 2013.

-The Coasts of Bohemia.
-Listed by Choice as an Outstanding Academic Title of the Year, 1998.
+—Listed by Choice as an Outstanding Academic Book of the Year, 1998.

 McCalla Research Professor, University of Alberta, 1994-5.